Jakob Marsee: San Diego Padres

 Marsee was drafted by the San Diego Padres in the sixth round of the 2022 Major League Baseball draft.
 He signed with the Padres and started his professional career that year with the Arizona Complex League Padres and Lake Elsinore Storm.

-Marsee played 2023 with the Fort Wayne TinCaps.
+Marsee began 2023 with the High-A Fort Wayne TinCaps.
+In 129 appearances split between Fort Wayne and the Double-A San Antonio Missions, he batted .274/.413/.428 with 16 home runs, 46 RBI, and 46 stolen bases.

 Miami Marlins

 On May 4, 2024, Marsee was traded to the Miami Marlins alongside Dillon Head, Nathan Martorella, and Woo-suk Go in exchange for Luis Arráez and cash considerations.
 Marsee and Martorella learned they were being traded while on base at the top of the third inning in a game with the San Antonio Missions.
 He played in 91 games for the Double-A Pensacola Blue Wahoos, hitting .188 with seven home runs, 37 RBI, and 32 stolen bases; in 22 games for the Triple-A Jacksonville Jumbo Shrimp, he batted .275 with one home run, five RBI, and seven stolen bases.

 Marsee made 98 appearances for the Jumbo Shrimp to begin the 2025 season, slashing .246/.379/.438 with 14 home runs, 37 RBI, and 47 stolen bases.
 On August 1, 2025, Marsee was selected to the 40-man roster and promoted to the major leagues for the first time.
 In his MLB debut against the New York Yankees, Marsee recorded his first career hit, as well as three walks.
 On August 5, he hit his first career home run off of AJ Blubaugh of the Houston Astros.
 Marsee won National League Rookie of the Month for August 2025.